Prompt Library · 36 prompts

 5. How employees are trained

-Format: max 1 A4 page, clear headings, plain language.
+Format: max 1 A4 page, clear headings, simple language.

 Tone: professional but not bureaucratic — people should actually read it.